maxwellbowser/philament/README.md

 are just random projects I think are fun.

-If you are a fellow student at University of Arizona, and you are interested in doing cool stuff I'd love the opportunity to work together (im new to cs, so be warned lol).
+If you are a fellow student at University of Arizona, and you are interested in doing cool stuff I'd love the opportunity to work together @ ryanbowser@arizona.edu (im new to cs, so be warned lol).